cncf/devstats.archive/README.md

 To add new metrics we need to:
 1) Define parameterized SQL (with `{{from}}` and `{{to}}` params) that returns this metric data.
 2) Add `db2influx` call for this metric in `sync` tool.
+3) If metrics create data gaps (for example returns multipe rows with different counts depending on data range), add automatic filling gaps in [gaps.yaml](https://github.com/cncf/gha2db/blob/master/metrics/gaps.yaml) (file is used by `z2influx` tool).
-3) Add test coverage in [metrics_test.go](https://github.com/cncf/gha2db/blob/master/metrics_test.go).
+4) Add test coverage in [metrics_test.go](https://github.com/cncf/gha2db/blob/master/metrics_test.go).
-4) Add Grafana dashboard or row that displays this metric
+5) Add Grafana dashboard or row that displays this metric
-5) Export new Grafana dashboard to JSON
+6) Export new Grafana dashboard to JSON
-6) Create PR for the new metric.
+7) Create PR for the new metric.
-7) Explain how metrics SQLs works in USAGE.md (currently this is pending for all metrics defined so far)
+8) Explain how metrics SQLs works in USAGE.md (currently this is pending for all metrics defined so far)

 # Local development
 Local development is much easier:
 1) Install psql, influx, grafana - all with default options.
 2) Fetch populated psql database [Postgres database dump](https://cncftest.io/web/k8s.sql.xz)
-3) Just run Go tools manually: `structure`, `gha2db`, `db2influx`, `sync`, `runq`.
+3) Just run Go tools manually: `structure`, `gha2db`, `db2influx`, `sync`, `runq`, `z2influx`, `import_affs`.
 4) Run tests locally, plaese see [testing](https://github.com/cncf/gha2db/blob/master/TESTING.md)

 # Database structure details